-By Cory Deagle, Chief Product Officer.
+By Cory Deagle, Chief Product Officer, Arrive Health.
 Featured on HIStalk’s Reader’s Write.

 As a healthcare technology vendor, we often hear that data quality is critical.
 And it’s true, without access to reliable data, providers will question — or even ignore — key notifications, patient information, and clinical insights.
 Now more than ever, vendors have a responsibility to both identify and improve the data flowing through their pipes.

 Real-Time Prescription Benefit (RTPB) is one example of an integrated tool that brings patient-specific coverage and cost data to EHR workflows.
 It has been adopted by thousands of health systems, hospitals, and clinics across the country.
 This technology allows patients to understand the cost of their medications, including if lower-cost alternatives are available, while they are sitting with their care provider.